chriseidhof/persist/README.md

 ---------------------------------------

 Put all the code from step 1 in a file called `examples/Model.phs` and execute the command `persist examples/Model.phs -o examples/Model.hs`.
-This will generate a file called `Quiz.hs` with all the necessary code to continue.
+This will generate a file called `Model.hs` with all the necessary code to continue.

 In particular, the generated file will contain the following things: